 What do I have in common with Ben Stiller, Sam Newman and Wayne Swan?
 We have all had prostate cancer.
+And I’m the best looking, right?

 I wonder whether Ben, Sam and Wayne knew about Prostate Cancer Support Groups.